Supersonic-Sites/Condesa/content/about.md

     cta: Call To Action
     desc: >-
       Sadaf Aghabeygi has been in love with jewelry from childhood and active in it since 2015.

-      Born in Iran, she is an Industrial Engineer who earnest to refine and gear her skills towards her lifelong passion, completed a Jewellery Making Diploma in Tehran.<br><br>
+      Born in Iran, she is an Industrial Engineer who, seeking to refine her skills towards her passion,

-      Upon arriving in Vancouver, she continued her education in Jewellery Art & Design at the VCC where
+      completed a Jewellery Making Diploma in Tehran.<br><br>

-      she was awarded due to outstanding achievement in Gemmology, then graduated with honours.
+      Upon arriving in Vancouver, she continued her education in Jewellery Art & Design at the VCC where she was awarded for outstanding achievement in Gemmology and graduated with honours.<br><br>

-      She expresses:<br>
+      She expresses:<br><br>

       “I started working in Condesa as jeweler in 2019, and I am grateful for being a part of this amazing team.
 I do the finishing of custom pieces and all kinds of repairs and renovations under the supervision of David, which is the greatest honor of my career”.
     aos_select: true